purpleidea/mgmt/DOCUMENTATION.md

 ###Timer

 This resource needs better documentation.
 Please help us my improving it!

+###Virt

+The virt resource can manage virtual machines via libvirt.

 ##Usage and frequently asked questions
 (Send your questions as a patch to this FAQ!
 I'll review it, merge it, and